 This article has relevant information on the relationship between your exam scores and the job application process.
 If you wonder how to maintain good grades while in school, you will also get some helpful suggestions here.

 As you might know, I am a bestselling author who loves to share insights and strategies to help people live their best lives.
 So I put together this helpful article with insights about whether exam scores matter when you go on job interviews.

-You should be qualified for a job before you go for it.
+You should be qualified for a job before you go for it and you should show that in your resume.
 One criterion for judging qualification is your grades.
 Some jobs come with specific exam scores.
 Not meeting up to the requested grade shows you are unqualified for the job.